FRCTeam1915/wpilib-cli/README.md

 Check out this [video](https://www.youtube.com/watch?v=Y-nSDGd3G2A)!

 > [!NOTE]
 > Since this is just a toy project for recreational programming, Python should be good enough for now.
+My apologies for slow development!
+We're college students, and we need to prioritize school work and life!